sebdeckers/grunt-rev/README.md

     ...
     rev: {
       options: {
-        alternates: true,
         alternatesPattern: /[@_]\dx/
       },
       src: ['tmp/*.png']
     },
     ...

-Any image files identified by the regex `[@_]\dx` include the file without this particular pattenr, will get the same hash prefix.
+Any image files identified by the regexp `[@_]\dx` include the file without this particular pattern, will get the same hash prefix.
 For example:

     Open-Source-Logo.png <--- the 'original' image
     Open-Source-Logo@2x.png <--- the alternate version